Afghan students in India stuck in limbo after Taliban takeover | DW | 30.08.2021

 In addition to the emotional turmoil, many Afghan students are facing financial troubles as well.
 While some are in India on scholarships, students who self-financed their education find themselves struggling to meet daily needs.

-After the Taliban takeover, businesses and banks in Afghanistan have shut, leaving millions without jobs.
+Following the Taliban's takeover, businesses and banks in Afghanistan have shut, leaving millions without jobs.

 Financial stress is particularly affecting students who have depended on their families for their tuition fees, accommodation, and other expenses.